 The story so far

-During 2004, six non-breeding adult males were frequently recorded in Rutland, as well as the regular breeding pair.
-All eight adults were birds that had previously been translocated.
-Based on the previous experience of translocation in North America, it had been expected that these males would have been able to attract passing females to stay and breed, but this was proving not to be the case.
+During 2004, six non-breeding adult males, all of which had been translocated, were frequently recorded in Rutland, as well as the regular breeding pair.
+Based on the previous experience of Osprey translocation projects in North America, it had been expected that these males would have been able to attract passing females to stay and breed, but this was proving not to be the case.
 Early in 2005, a proposal was made to Scottish Natural Heritage and English Nature, requesting permission to collect a further batch of young ospreys from Scottish nests during 2005, but this time trying to select females.

-By June 2005, permission was granted to bring chicks from Scotland to England in order to redress the gender imbalance in the Rutland population.
+By June 2005, permission was granted to complete a further translocation of Osprey chicks from Scotland to England in order to redress the gender imbalance in the Rutland population.
 Of the eleven chicks moved south nine of these turned out to be females.
 One disappeared very soon after release and the other ten migrated in September.

 The long-term aim of the project was and is to create a completely self-sustaining breeding population.
 Now, we are confident we have sufficient adult ospreys and returning chicks to form a population which does not need to be further supported by translocation.
 It is encouraging that the population has swelled by way of some Scottish ospreys stopping off to breed, as was first hoped all those years ago.
-In most recent years, it is also encouraging that Rutland-born Ospreys are returning to breed here and in other parts of Britain, including Wales, showing the impact that the project has had both locally and nationally.
+In most recent years, it is also encouraging that Rutland-fledged Ospreys are not only returning to breed here and in other parts of Britain, including Wales, but are also influencing populations overseas, as male S2(15), which fledged from the Manton Bay nest in 2015, is now breeding in The Netherlands.
+This just goes to show the scale of the impact the Rutland Osprey Project has had to local, national and international Osprey populations.
 The success of the Rutland Osprey Project has directly led to similar Osprey translocation projects in Andalucia, in Spain and Maremma National Park, Italy.